allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Published entries are then also viewable by Users with Scheduling Read Only rights the entry’s owning squadron.

 Event.
-A block of time defined by a start date/time and an end date/time, or al -day.
+A block of time defined by a start date/time and an end date/time, or all -day.
 Delivered events can be categorized as Events, Missions, or Production Requests, or they can be user-defined.

 Event Group.
 A collection of events.
 You can apply changes to all member events of the group by changing them in one central place.
 Changes to individual member events are still possible.